thijstriemstra/esp32-marlin-control/README.md

-If the port names keep changing and you want to reference the device by a name that doesn't change (for example `/dev/marlin` instead of `/dev/ttyUSB0`).
+If the port names keep changing and you want to reference the device by a name that doesn't change (for example `/dev/marlin` instead of `/dev/ttyUSB0`), try the following.

-First list the connected USB devices:
+First, list the connected USB devices:

 ```console
 lsusb
 ```

-Next, create a udev rules file called `/etc/udev/rules.d/100-usb-serial.rules` with the following content.
-Make sure to replace the `idVendor` and `idProduct` values for each device (that you found using `lsusb`).
+Next, create a udev rules file called `/etc/udev/rules.d/100-usb-serial.rules` with rules for the board running Marlin (`/dev/marlin`) and the ESP32 controller (`/dev/esp32`).

+Make sure to replace the `idVendor` and `idProduct` values for each device (that can be found using `lsusb`).
 For example:

 ```
 SUBSYSTEM=="tty", ATTRS{idVendor}=="1a86", ATTRS{idProduct}=="7523", SYMLINK+="marlin"